jvalcher/termfu/README.md

 ### Developer notes
 - Run `make help` to print all commands, descriptions, and associated scripts.
 Read the script comments for more information and usage.
 - Run `make configs` to create all needed configuration files in `scripts/` for running the included sample binaries or scripts with `make run_dev_` and debugging.
-Feel free to edit `scripts/create_configs` to customize layouts, change the target binary, and add plugins, but be sure not to include your customized script in a PR.
+Feel free to edit `scripts/make_configs` to customize layouts, change the target binary, and add plugins but please do not include your customized script in a PR.
 All watchpoints and breakpoints will be persisted in `_data` files alongside their configuration files.
 - Run `make todo` to print all source file tags, such as `TODO`, `FIX`, etc.
-- The `make tui_` scripts start a `tmux`-based `GDB` TUI debugging session.
-- The `make server` and `make target` scripts allow `termfu` to debug itself. __Note__: stepping through the program using these scripts is currently slow for some reason.
-There is a `FIX` tag regarding this.
+- You can debug `termfu` with the `GDB` TUI or with `termfu` itself.
+The `make proc_<debugger>` scripts start a termfu_dev process to be debugged by the `make conn_proc_<debugger>` scripts.
 - The `logd()` function in `src/utilities.h` allows for `printf()`-style debugging when running `ncurses` by outputting to `debug.out`.
+- When adding new plugins or editing existing ones, be sure to check the functions with new or existing tests in `tests/`.
+Run `make help` in this directory to view available scripts.
 - It is recommended to create a shortcut for refreshing your terminal screen, as `ncurses` will make a mess of it when not shut down properly.

 <br><br>